Sunday, December 31, 2006

 Right before the the race start, the Lion's Club guys (who organized the race) played the national anthem, the version of which they had chosen was only slightly better than the one with Rossanne Bar.
 It was HARD not to laugh.
 The 40+ men got to go off first, and then the sub 40 men, and finally the women all with 3 minute intervals in between.
 The swim was typical: grabbing wetsuited legs and getting kicked in the face for 200m and then open swim for the rest.
 In the absence of current and 3ft swells, swimming in straight lines was pretty easy.
 I was out of the water in about the middle of the pack, which is about my speed these days.
 I suspect that the 14-year-old version of myself, country club champion no less, would be faster, but, whatever.
 I ran out of the water and had my suit half off by the time I reach my rack.
 I then peeled the rest off, jumped into my bike shoes, and started out again much, much, much faster than last time.

-The bike course was sweet: 3 laps around a 5 mile loop with short, steep uphills followed by long gradual downhills (link).
+.
 There were no flats and the course ran fast.
 The first lap I was feeling the swim, but by the end I was cranking pretty well, turning

 decent gears.
 I got in with a group of dudes and we worked off of each other.
 The second lap was pretty much the same, but I was feeling much better on the uphills.
 On the third lap, all racers were out on the course, and it was crowded.
 In places it was like being in a peleton, and the yellow line and no drafting rules got violated like the prime directive.
 Still, we were moving along well.
 With two miles to go I noticed another MIT racer pass me.
 It was M. I climbed the final hill and slipped my feet out my shoes.
 This proved well, as the people in front of me Mau-Maued the transition zone and took each other out after jamming the brakes and slipping on their cleats.
 I dodged and jogged through.
 Racking my bike and putting on my racing flats took all of about 20 seconds and I was back on the course.